IvanShterev/Single-Player-Chess/README.md

 When hovering over a cell with a legal move, the legal move marker will disappear.
 However, if the cell originally had a legal move marker, you can still place the piece there.
 Drop the piece on a cell without a legal move to make the markers appear again.

 !!!
 If an error occurs, the game will be terminated, and you will have to start over.
+En Passant doesn't work with this API, so it isn't in the game!

 Enjoy playing!